Privacy Policy

 General sharing

-We share your information with certain third parties, including our service providers that facilitate our Service, and as necessary to comply with our legal obligations.
+We share your information with certain third parties, including our service providers that facilitate our Services, and as necessary to comply with our legal obligations.
 The legal basis for this is our legitimate interest in providing the Services, complying with the law and protecting our rights and those of others.
 We apply appropriate safeguards for this sharing of your information as described below and in the Security section, Your Choices With Respect To Your Information section, and Rights Under Privacy Laws section.

 • Advertising: We use Facebook Pixel to customize our advertising and to serve you ads on your social media based on your browsing behavior.
 A link to Facebook Pixel’s privacy policy is https://www.facebook.com/about/privacy/.
 To opt out click here.
 You can opt-out of displaying Facebook ads and sharing by visiting your Facebook Ad Settings, and you can clear and control the information third parties share with Facebook in your Off-Facebook Activity page.
 If you do not have a Facebook account, you can opt-out of Facebook ads through the Digital Advertising Alliance.